AniBoppana/poweroutages/README.md

 - **Dropped redundant date/time columns**:
 After creating the combined datetime columns, the original separate date and time columns were dropped to simplify the dataset.

-These cleaning steps reduced noise, standardized timestamps, and removed irrelevant information, allowing for more accurate modeling and visualization of outage durations.
+These cleaning steps reduced noise, standardized timestamps, and removed irrelevant information, allowing for more accurate modeling, calculations, and visualization of outage durations.

 <div style="overflow-x:auto;">
   <table>